 Steve is a native of Kaneville, Ill., and graduated from Iowa State University with a bachelor's degree in animal science.

 Russell J. Tooley

-Russell Tooley was named executive vice president of program management for Tyson Foods in 2013.
+Russell Tooley was selected to lead Business Processes and Continuous Improvements for Tyson Foods in 2013.
 Russell has been part of Tyson Foods' corporate and international leadership team since joining the company in 1987 and played a key role in the recruitment and development of the company's global teams.
 Previously, he served as an operations manager in the food industry.

 Russell serves on the boards of the Jones Trust in Northwest Arkansas, the area chapter of the Association of Latino Professionals in Finance and Accounting, and the Northwest Arkansas chapters of The American Heart Association and Wings for Our Troops.
 He is also a member of the Society of Human Resource Management.

 An Arkansas native, Russell holds a bachelor's degree in agriculture business and economics from Arkansas State University.